 A flick from a clearance by his Ipswich team-mate Daryl Murphy gave him the ball in the centre circle and spotting Anthony Pilkington galloping down the right, he threaded a magnificent pass through the middle.

-Pilkington had work to do even if the ball matched his run perfectly and his sweet, sweet chip over Bill Hamid was a thing of beauty.
-McGoldrick took up station close the half-way line and came deeper still for the ball, keen to get involved and clearly more than able for the role.
+Pilkington had work to do, even if the ball matched his run perfectly and his sweet, sweet chip over Bill Hamid was a thing of beauty.